foss2serve/github-workflow-activity/reference.md

 track or the maintainer is not interested in your idea, you can find out before you waste too much time implementing your idea.

-Also, remember, lines (6-8) are marked with `*`, so must be interpreted for the task you are performing.

 _Using the command-line_
 ```
 (5) $ git checkout -b <BRANCH_NAME>